At UniHomes, your privacy is very important to us and we are committed to doing everything we can to protect any personal data you give to us.

 DATA PROTECTION PRINCIPLES

-We will comply with data protection laws including GDPR.
+We will comply with data protection laws including UK GDPR.
 The personal information we hold about you must be:

 - Used lawfully, fairly and in a transparent way.